Senior Scientists

 Kaylie Craft | M.S.
 Student

-Kaylie will be starting as a first year Master’s student in the Department of Geography at Kent State University in Fall 2024.
+Kaylie is a second-year Master’s student in the Department of Geography at Kent State University in Fall 2025.
 They recently completed their Bachelor of Arts in Environmental Studies, with a minor in Geography, in 2024 at Kent State.
 Their research interests focus on the impacts of sea-level rise on communities and the application of geospatial techniques in this analysis.
 They are currently exploring potential topics for their thesis.

 Undergraduate Students